Most of the great stuff in the app happens inside the Whiteboard!

 If you open an old session or use the Scratchpad, you will see this button in the upper left corner of the screen.
 This will take you out of the Whiteboard.

-If you mark a student as problematic, you'll see the option to ban that student.
-Flip the switch on before you submit to ban that student from MathElf.
+If your student was problematic, check the box.
+Once you do, you'll see the option to ban that student in place of the refund toggle.
+Flip the switch before you submit your feedback to ban inappropriate students from MathElf.
 Banning students should be used for any activity that would get a student sent to the principal's office in school.